A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 The question on how intellectual property and specifically patents can contribute to sustainable innovations that contribute towards the both inevitable and highly desirable transition towards a CO2-neutral economy happened to be the key subject of no less than two conferences that I had the pleasure to attend within the last 5 days.
-The conference of Prof. Mary-Rose McGuire and her team of students at the University of Osnabrück presented interesting insights into very practical developments in industry (sustainable packaging materials made of corrugated cardboard to replace plastic packs) as well as lectures about the compatibility of sustainability agreements with EU anti-competition law and about key technologies and accession rights.
-The 9th Intellectual Property and Competition Forum organized by Prof. Roya Ghafele, Managing Director of OxFirst, was held in the impressive premises of the Palace of Justice in Munich as a two day conference.
+The conference of Prof. Mary-Rose McGuire and her team of students at the University of Osnabrück came first (14.
+June 2024) and presented interesting insights into very practical developments in industry (sustainable packaging materials made of corrugated cardboard to replace plastic packs) as well as lectures about the compatibility of sustainability agreements with EU anti-competition law and about key technologies and accession rights.
+The 9th Intellectual Property and Competition Forum organized by Prof. Roya Ghafele, Managing Director of OxFirst, was then held a few days later in the impressive premises of the Palace of Justice in Munich as an international two day conference.
 Let me report a little on the first day (18.
 June 2024).

 Welcome Adress / Keynote Speech